VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

 ### 5. Check the result you obtained in your browser

-To check that VictoriaMetrics collecting metrics from k8s cluster open in browser [http://127.0.0.1:3000/dashboards](http://127.0.0.1:3000/dashboards) and choose the `Kubernetes Cluster Monitoring (via Prometheus)` dashboard.
+To check that [VictoriaMetrics](https://victoriametrics.com) collects metrics from k8s cluster open in browser [http://127.0.0.1:3000/dashboards](http://127.0.0.1:3000/dashboards) and choose the `Kubernetes Cluster Monitoring (via Prometheus)` dashboard.
 Use `admin` for login and `password` that you previously got from kubectl.

 <p align="center">
   <img src="guide-vmcluster-dashes-agent.png" width="800" alt="grafana dashboards">